-This Baked Apricot Onion Chicken is a much better and homemade version of that old recipe with onion soup, jam and Catalina dressing.
-Sticky, sweet, oniony deliciousness!
+Sticky, sweet, tangy deliciousness.
+This Apricot Chicken recipe is a much better version of that old recipe with onion soup, jam and Catalina dressing.

 I thought I’d try a homemade version (well, except for the jam) to cut back on the fat, sugar and salt.
 This version only has a few more ingredients and uses fresh onions.

 The recipe makes extra sauce to soak into whatever you’re serving the chicken with.
 Just throw all the ingredients in a mixing bowl.
 Add the chicken and coat well.
 Bake.
-If you want to brown the top of the chicken a bit, broil it for a few minutes before serving.
+If you want get some char on top of the chicken, broil it for a few minutes before serving.
 Then dig in.
 Perfect for the next holiday dinner or just a simple family meal.
-Try serving the apricot chicken with rice, noodles or Perfect Basic Mashed Potatoes.

 Tailor To Your Taste